motm-therapy/website/docs/services.md

 # Our Services

+We provide out-patient treatment for individuals and couples.

+Initial intake session appointments are ninety (90) minutes.
+Subsequent session appointments are fifty (60) minutes.

 ## Clients Served

-Here at Matters of the Mind Therapy LLC, we provide out-patient treatment for individuals and couples.

 We see anyone _**ages 13 and up**_.